 The Danish maritime industry

-The Danish maritime industry is one of Denmark’s absolute core industries.
+The Danish maritime industry is one of Denmark’s core industries

 The maritime industry in Denmark consists of shipyards, suppliers and designers of ships, maritime equipment, products and service, i.e. companies providing development, manufacture and service to the maritime technology.